wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/edu-deploy-applications/includes/deploy-microsoft-store.md

 ### Distribute with Store for Education

 - Email link – After purchasing an app, Admins can send employees a link in an email message.
-Employees can Select the link to install the app.
+Employees can select the link to install the app.
 - Curate private store for all employees – A private store can include content you’ve purchased from Microsoft Store for Business, and your line-of-business apps that you’ve submitted to Microsoft Store for Business.
 Apps in your private store are available to all of your employees.
 They can browse the private store and install apps when needed.
 - To use the options above users must be signed in with an Azure AD account on a Windows 10 device.
 Licenses are assigned as individuals install apps.